ABOUT ME RESUME

 Design road map

-In 2 weeks, we prototyped 3 iterations and ran 3 rounds of usability testings, including 1 round of RITE.
+In final 2 weeks, We prototyped 3 iterations and ran 3 rounds of usability testings, including 1 round of RITE.

 Main Screen Iteration: Initial prototype(top) vs Second prototype(bottom)